 Is Juneteenth a national holiday?

 On June 16, 2021, the U.S. Senate unanimously passed a bill making Juneteenth a national holiday to be observed each year on June 19.
-The bill is awaiting House approval and to be signed into law by President Joe Biden after that.
+On June 19, 2021, President Joe Biden signed the law making Juneteenth a federal holiday, effective immediately upon signing.

 Why is Juneteenth called Juneteenth?